fergald/explainer-messageport-close/README.md

-So, periodically checking the `WeakRef` and freeing resources only if it `deref()`s to `null` will avoid resource issues without ever incorrectly freeing resources.
+So, periodically checking the `WeakRef` and freeing resources only if it `deref()`s to `null` will avoid resource issues without ever prematurely freeing resources.

-#### Lifecycle events
+#### Lifecycle events and WeakRefs

 Relying entirely on GC
 may result in an arbitrarily long delay.
+Adding some communication of lifecycle state can help.
-One option is to have the other side communicate its lifecycle state, e.g. by sending a message when the document is being destroyed or navigated away from.
+Having the other side communicate its lifecycle state, e.g. by sending a message when the document is being destroyed or navigated away from, would allow earlier cleanup.
-This could be done in a `pagehide` event handler.
+This could be done in a `pagehide` event handler when the event's `persisted` field is `false`.
+The cases where the other side
+- crashes
-This cannot cover the case where the other side crashes or enters BFCache and is destroyed without being restored.
+- enters BFCache and is destroyed without being restored
+- fails to communicate
+are covered by GC.

 ### Concerns